Representational Alignment Across Model Layers and Brain Regions with Multi-Level Optimal Transport: Discussion

 \paragraph{Future directions.} Several extensions are natural.
-One avenue is to add a third hierarchical level to capture representational dynamics over the course of training, enabling alignment not only across neurons and layers but also across developmental or learning trajectories.
-Applications could include aligning models across different stages of training, or comparing biological learning to gradient descent.
+One is to study training-run level alignment in more depth, examining how model architecture, training data order, learning rate, and other optimization choices shape the resulting alignment plan.
 Another is to incorporate priors on the transport plan (e.g. smoothness) to guide alignment toward more interpretable solutions.
-Ultimately, as both biological and artificial networks grow in scale and complexity, methods like HOT that respect global structure while revealing network correspondences will be essential for understanding the universal principles governing intelligent systems.
+Ultimately, as both biological and artificial networks grow in scale and complexity, methods like MOT that respect global structure while revealing network correspondences will be essential for understanding the universal principles governing intelligent systems.

 \counterwithin{figure}{section} \counterwithin{table}{section} \counterwithin{equation}{section}